🌙

 "[Bit gold] would greatly benefit from a demonstration, an experimental market (with e.g. a trusted third party substituted for the complex security that would be needed for a real system).
 Anybody want to help me code one up?"

-6 months later, the Bitcoin whitepaper was released, raising intriguing questions about whether Szabo received any private messages.
+The Bitcoin whitepaper was released 6 months later, raising intriguing questions about whether Szabo received any private messages.
 The above revelation is outweighed by a far more intriguing comment that Szabo made in the same comment section (discussed next).

 Bitcoin's early draft appears to be Bit gold